Isabelle1008/SQL-project/README.md

 ## Process
-Loading csv Files into Database
+Loading csv Files into Database removed duplicates in primary keys
+(fullvisitorid and productsku)

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)